 - Your doctor may not be able to use a needle biopsy to find out what is causing your symptoms.
 An open thyroid biopsy may be needed.

 - If a thyroid nodule is found and high thyroid levels are present, a radioactive iodine uptake (RAIU) test and a thyroid scan are generally recommended before a thyroid biopsy.
 Nodules that cause hyperthyroidism are generally noncancerous (benign) and can be treated with medicine or radioactive iodine.
-For more information, see the topic Radioactive Iodine Uptake Test.
+To learn more, see the topic Radioactive Iodine Uptake Test.

 Other Works Consulted